craigbridges/Nettle/README.md

 ### Iterators

-For each loops are supported with any property or variable that is of type IEnumerable.
-The syntax of a for each loop is as follows:
+_For each_ loops are supported with any property or variable that is of type IEnumerable.
+The syntax of a _for each_ loop is:

 ```
 {{foreach RoleAssignments}}